Parabolic Harnack inequality for time-dependent non-symmetric Dirichlet forms: Introduction

-\item The parabolic Harnack inequality for non-negative local weak solution of the heat equation in appropriate time-space cylinders $Q(s,x,r)= (s,s+r^2)\times B(x,r)$. \end{itemize} Generalizing the aforementioned results of Grigor'yan and Saloff-Coste, Sturm proved that the conjunction of the first two properties is equivalent to the third.
-This implies that, under the hypothesis that the first two properties holds (in fact, a local assumption of this type suffices), any local weak solution of the associated heat equation is locally bounded and H\"older continuous.
-In this generality, this is quite a remarkable result since, for instance, there is no way to ``approximate'' such a weak solution by better behaved functions as one could in $\mathbb R^n$ by smoothing the coefficients of the equation.
+This paper is concerned with the parabolic Harnack inequality in the context of an abstract Dirichlet space satisfying volume doubling and Poincar\'e inequality provided that the metric is induced by the Dirichlet form.

+As observed by Moser \cite{Moser64, Moser67, Moser71}, the parabolic Harnack inequality implies that weak solutions of the heat equation are locally bounded and H\"older continuous.
+Further, Nash \cite{Nash58} and later Aronson \cite{Aro67} developed heat kernel estimates and other related results.
+See also \cite{AS67, PE84, FS86, Str88, NS91}.

-Aronson and Serrin \cite{AS67} developed the theory of parabolic Harnack inequalities for quasi-linear divergence form equations having the proper structure.
+On Euclidean space, Aronson and Serrin \cite{AS67} developed the theory of parabolic Harnack inequalities for quasi-linear divergence form equations having the proper structure.
 This includes time-dependent linear equations in divergence form with uniformly elliptic second order term, first and zero order terms with bounded coefficients, that is,